 I gotta hand it to Mister Ines Heinrich Heine here!😍 Despite his uber long name that made me think of ketchup, I believe Ines’s route was very well put together as far as balancing the plot and romance while tying them up neatly to each other.
 I like that this route had solid pacing when it comes to the overarching narratives involving the Height’s, it’s crooked system, and the HOUNDS.
 It even gives us a touching backstory about Sachsen Brandenburg!😭 I guess my only gripe about Ines’s story was that Cyrus never had an opportunity to thoroughly investigate her parent’s death (when she got back to the Heights), and the murder case was immediately resolved because she lucked out with her circumstance. ¯\_(ツ)_/¯ I thought the conclusion that lead to this route’s ‘happy ending‘ was good, albeit rushed.

-Romantic-wise, can I just say that (to me), this was probably one of the most satisfying romance-path I’ve got from Steam Prison as far as the heroine’s perspective?
+Romantic-wise, can I just say that (to me), this was probably one of the most satisfying romance-path I’ve experienced from Steam Prison as far as the heroine’s perspective?
 I’m reaaaaally happy about Cyrus in this route because for once, she did not act like a clueless robot, and she actually took initiative with her feelings towards Ines here.
 She was even the first one to develop a huge crush on Ines, and more importantly, it felt very natural!
-My homegirl is finally thirsting, and it had me screaming for joy!!!😭 I also liked that their love story played with my fav. guilty pleasures in otomes; the ‘fated lovers‘ and the ‘forgotten first meeting’ tropes. 😋 Welp, it was a lil bit corny, but I shamelessly bought everything!
-Sue me! (cackling).
+My homegirl is finally thirsting, and it had me screaming for joy!!!😭 I also liked that their love story made use of the ‘fated lovers‘ and the ‘forgotten first meeting’ tropes. 😋 Welp, it was a lil bit corny, but I shamelessly bought everything! (cackling).
 I think it’s also noteworthy to point out that Ines and Cyrus both have the same unwavering sense of justice, and I like that the two seemed to click together in that aspect.

 - dateable pope